 We begin the proof of hyperbolicity of $\NS(S)$.
 Realize all simple closed curves on $S$ mutually in minimal position (for instance by choosing a hyperbolic metric on $S$ and taking the geodesic representative of all simple closed curves).
-For $a,b\in \NS(S)^0$ we define a \textit{bicorn curve} between $a$ and $b$ to consist of the union $\alpha\cup \beta$ of an arc $\alpha$ of $a$ and an arc $\beta$ of $b$ intersecting at their endpoints and nowhere in their interiors.
+For $a,b\in \NS(S)^0$ we define a \textit{bicorn curve} between $a$ and $b$ to be a union $\alpha\cup \beta$ of an arc $\alpha$ of $a$ and an arc $\beta$ of $b$ intersecting at their endpoints $p$ and $q$ and nowhere in their interiors.
+We call $p$ and $q$ the \textit{corners} of the bicorn.
 Possible bicorns are pictured in Figure \ref{bicorns}.
 We also consider $a$ and $b$ themselves to be bicorns between $a$ and $b$.
 In the case of $a$, for instance, we set $\alpha$ to be $a$ itself and $\beta$ to be a point of $a\cap b$.

-Many bicorns between $a$ and $b$ may be separating (even possibly peripheral).
-Thus we define $A(a,b)$ be the full subgraph of $\NS(S)$ spanned by \textit{nonseparating bicorn curves} between $a$ and $b$.
+Many bicorns between $a$ and $b$ may be separating (even possibly \textit{peripheral}, i.e. bounding a once-punctured disk).
+Thus we define $A(a,b)$ to be the full subgraph of $\NS(S)$ spanned by \textit{nonseparating bicorn curves} between $a$ and $b$.
 We use the graphs $A(a,b)$ and the following criterion of Masur-Schleimer and Bowditch to prove that $\NS(S)$ is hyperbolic with hyperbolicity constant independent of $S$.

 \begin{prop}[\cite{ms} Theorem 3.15, \cite{bow} Proposition 3.1] Let $X$ be a graph and suppose that to each pair of vertices $a,b\in X^0$ we have associated a connected subgraph $A(a,b)$ containing $a$ and $b$.
 Suppose also that there exists $D>0$ such that